paulk-asert/groovy-data-science/subprojects/Whiskey/README.md

 * The [WhiskeyIgnite](subprojects/WhiskeyIgnite/src/main/groovy) subproject which illustrates scaling up to a cluster using Apache Ignite.

 * The [WhiskeySpark](subprojects/WhiskeySpark/src/main/groovy) subproject which illustrates scaling up to a cluster using Apache Spark.

+__Requirements__: Most examples run JDK 8 or higher.
+The Datumbox examples are intended for JDK 11+.